ServiceNow/SecurityResearch/README.md

     ```
 3. Merge the commits from main into the publish branch and push the changes up to the internal repo.
     ```
+    # To credit someone else as author of the squash commit, prefix the git merge command with GIT_AUTHOR_NAME="Firstname Lastname" GIT_AUTHOR_EMAIL="firstname.lastname@servicenow.com"
     git merge main --strategy-option theirs --squash
     git commit -m "merging changes"
     git push